SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 At the top of this file, we have a number of module imports, some of which will be defined in other files as we go.
 Then you see the templates for `init`, `handle`, and `query`.
 The parameters for these three functions are similar.
 Both `init` and `handle` take three parameters `deps`, `env`, and `msg`.
 The `query` function only takes `deps` and `msg`.

-* `deps` is a struct that contains three external dependencies of the contract:
+* `deps` is a struct containing three external dependencies of the contract:
   * `deps.storage` implements `get()`, `set()`, and `remove()` methods to read, write, and delete data from the private storage of the contract;
-  * `deps.api` currently only implements two methods that translate back and forth between secret network human address Strings (`"secret..."`) and a binary canonical address format;
+  * `deps.api` implements two methods that translate back and forth between Secret Network human address Strings (`"secret..."`), and a binary canonical address format;
   * `deps.querier` implements a number of functions to query other contracts.
-* `env` is a struct that contains the following information about the external state of contract:
+* `env` is a struct containing information about the external state of the contract:
-  * `env.block`, a struct that includes the current block height, time, and chain-id;
+  * `env.block`, a struct including the current block height, time, and chain-id;
   * `env.message`, a struct with information about the address that executed the contract (`env.message.sender`), plus any funds that might have been sent to the contract at that time;
   * `env.contract`, the address of the contract;
   * `env.contract-key`, the code id used when instantiating the contract;
   * `env.contract_code_hash`, a hex encoded hash of the code id.
 * `msg` contains the message sent by the client.
 We will discuss message types in more detail in the next section.

 A keen eye will note that `deps` is defined as `&mut Extern<S, A, Q>` in `init` and `handle`, but in `query` it is not mutable: `&Extern<S, A, Q>`.
 This is because a `query` is unable to change the `storage`, it is read-only.
-In addition, `query` does not have access to the external state of the contract, which importantly means that the address of the sender of the query is not available from within the `query` function.
+In addition, `query` does not have access to the external state of the contract, making the address of the query sender not available from within the `query` function.
 The reason for this is explained in more detail in the [Privacy Model of Secret Networks](https://docs.scrt.network/dev/privacy-model-of-secret-contracts.html#verified-values-during-contract-execution).

 ## Secret Contract messages